fu4303/portfolio-vincentntang/content/posts/20201129-wtf-are-jamstack-and-ssg/index.md

 ![Alt Text](./img/vt0f5d0xzoswp79wvwf2.jpeg)

-If you've ever read an article on JAMstack apps or Static Site Generators (SSG), sometimes you're left with more questions than answers.
-These articles usually describe the performance benefits, but not _how they work_ so you're often times confused about where these benefits come from.

-At least that's how it was for me when I first started!
-Let me give you a history lesson about JAMstack apps and SSGs so you understand why they exist!
-Then I'll break down how JAMstack apps and SSGs work, and why such benefits exist.
-Lastly, I'll cover when you should and should not use each of these.
+JAMstack and Static Site Generators are tools often used for building blog and marketing sites, usually as a replacement for older tools like [Wordpress](https://wordpress.com/).
+They provide huge performance gains to your site, don't require much maintenance, and makes scaling your content cheap and easy.

+But where do such benefits come from?

+In this article, I will breakdown how Static Site Generators (SSG) work.
+First, by describing the original problem that it was created to solve.
+Next, I'll describe what JAMstacks app is, and how they evolved from SSGs.
+Then, I'll cover some actual tools you can use to build your next JAMstack app, such as [GatsbyJs](https://gatsbyjs.com).
+Finally, I'll summarize the similarities and differences between both JAMstack and SSG tools, and when to use each of these tools.

 ## The Good Ol' Days of PHP and HTML files in the year 2000

 Back in the good ol' days, the web used to be simple.
 You spun up an `index.html` site, pushed it to a server, and tada!
 You have a webpage!
 Maybe it's your own personal site.
 Or maybe it's a marketing site.
-Heck, maybe you just used Geocities or myspace back in the day which did this for you.
+Heck, maybe you just used [Geocities](https://en.wikipedia.org/wiki/Yahoo!_GeoCities) or [myspace](https://en.wikipedia.org/wiki/Myspace) back in the day which did this for you.

 Sometimes you needed more than just basic HTML.
 Maybe it's an e-commerce site, and you want customers to buy things online.
 Usually, this meant you ran a backend language like PHP to handle this for you.